 3. Connect with other local area Guilds to promote WRSW activities when necessary.

 4. Make connections in radio, television, and internet/printed media, as needed.
 This includes trade publications like Handwoven, Spin Off, and Shuttle, Spindle & Dyepot, for example.

+5. Upon receipt of a completed Request for Demonstrations Form, the Publicity Chair and Shows and Events Chair will review the request and submit the Request for Demonstration Form along with their recommendation regarding whether the event meets the criteria to be eligible for RAAM points to the Executive Committee for review.

-5. The Publicity Chair shall submit the Reimbursement Form and attached receipts to the Treasurer for any incurred expenses.
+6. The Publicity Chair shall submit the Reimbursement Form and attached receipts to the Treasurer for any incurred expenses.

-6. The Publicity Chair will use the Guild website and newsletter as needed to communicate with members, or to elicit help, suggestions, or opinions on topics pertinent to the running of their committee tasks.
+7. The Publicity Chair will use the Guild website and newsletter as needed to communicate with members, or to elicit help, suggestions, or opinions on topics pertinent to the running of their committee tasks.